sibbo/nordisk-familjebok/README.md

 5. `location_classifier.ipynb`: classifies entries as locations and non-locations.
 Written to be run in Google Colab, since it requires a lot of computing power.

 6. `sentence_embeddings.ipynb`: creates sentence embeddings for the entries in both editions.
 Also written to be run in Google Colab, since creating embeddings requires a lot of computing power.
 Instructions:

 * Create a copy of the notebook in Google Colab
 * Move your json files to a Google Drive folder
 * Change the file path in the pd.read_json() functions
 * Run the notebook
 * Download the vectors (if the cell for downloading doesn't work, go into the file system on the left and download from there)

 7. `qdrant.ipynb` and `linker.ipynb`: adds the json files (payload) and the corresponding sentence embeddings to a qdrant database, and then links entries between editions.

 8. `wiki_searcher.ipynb`: links location entries to Wikidata items.
 Can be converted to run in colab, but this does not speed up a whole lot, since querying Wikidata and Wikipedia takes up most of the execution time.

-9. `visualization.ipynb`: creates plots with the
+9. `visualization.ipynb`: creates plots with the coordinate location of entries